How to spray paint kitchen cabinets for a factory-like finish

 Annoyingly, if you do make a mistake, you need to prep and paint again.
 We suggest if you’re a spray paint novice that you perform a few practice runs on waste wood to hone your skills.
 And, you will need a space where you can spray the cabinets and leave to dry.

-If you’re getting a professional finish on your kitchen cabinets you want to make sure that the rest of the kitchen looks good as well.
-Check out 11 kitchen cabinet lighting ideas and how to adjust kitchen cabinet doors to get it spot on.
+If you’re getting a professional finish on your kitchen cabinets, you want to ensure the rest of the kitchen looks good as well.
+Check out kitchen cabinet lighting ideas and how to adjust kitchen cabinet doors to get it spot on.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.